|

 Act was passed by Congress, freeing all slaves

-masters who crossed into Union territory.
+of rebel masters who crossed into Union territory.

 Stanton had authorized black troops to be recruited